GrupoCybersegurancaVirtus/pyruleanalyzer/docs/tutorials/examples/ddos.rst

     train_df.to_csv("train.csv", index=False, header=False)
     test_df.to_csv("test.csv", index=False, header=False)

-Training the Tree and Extracting Its Rules
+Training the Forest and Extracting Its Rules
 ---------------------------------------------------

 The `new_classifier` method from :ref:`RuleClassifier<rule_classifier>` will train a `scikit-learn` model, extract its rules and create a new :ref:`RuleClassifier<rule_classifier>` instance.
 It expects the path to the newly created CSV files, an algorithm type (can be either "Decision Tree" or "Random Forest") and the model parameters to be used in the respective `scikit-learn` model.